-The order of the rights indicated in this roadmap is indicative.
-It is underlined that the explanations provided below merely serve to give an indication of the proposed action, and do not have as their objective to regulate the precise scope and content of the measures concerned in advance.
+The order of the rights indicated in this Roadmap is indicative.
+It is emphasised that the explanations provided below merely serve to give an indication of the proposed action, and do not aim to regulate the precise scope and content of the measures concerned in advance.